BiodiversiteQuebec/SPI/README.md

 ## Data

-All data needed for the analyses are available in the `data` folder.
+All data needed for the analyses are available in the `data_raw` folder.

+### Range Maps

-As an initial proof of concept, the indicator is computed for the 1992-2018 period from whole range maps.
-These range maps were produced by Vencent Bellavance from occurence data from [Biodiversité Québec](https://biodiversite-quebec.ca/).
-The range maps are available in the `data` folder where each `.tif` file is named after a species and contains 26 layers, one for every year between 1992 and 2018.
+The range maps were obtained from [donneesquebec](https://www.donneesquebec.ca/recherche/dataset/aires-de-repartition-faune) web portal and were downloaded on November 13th, 2023.
+These range maps were produced by the MELCCFP and were last updated on 2023-09-11.
+These range maps are available in the `data_raw` folder where each `.gpkg` file is named after a species group with 8 fields :

+- DESC_ENTIT : Signification de l’entité géographique
+- GRAND_GROUPE : Classification taxonomique
+- PRODUCTEUR : Ministère producteur des données
+- NOM_FRANCA : Nom français officiel de l’espèce utilisé au Québec
+- NOM_ANGLA : Nom anglais de l’espèce
+- NOM_SCIENT : Nom scientifique de l’espèce
+- FAMILLE : Famille de l'espèce dans le système de classification
+- DATE_MAJ : Année de mise à jour des données

+### Protected Areas

-The protected areas are from the données ouvertes portal of the gouvernement du Québec and are also available in the `data` folder.
-Only the 'Aires protégées du registre' layer was used and **no distinction is made between the different types of protected areas** .
-The dataset was downloaded on 31-08-2023.
+The protected areas were downloaded from the [donneesquebec](https://www.donneesquebec.ca/recherche/dataset/aires-protegees-au-quebec) web portal on November 13, 2023 and was last updated on 2023-11-03.
+Downloaded data is available in the `data_raw` folder.
+Only the 'Aires protégées du registre' layer was used and **no distinction is made between the different types of protected areas**.

 ### Data treatment

 Protected areas dataset contains multiple types of protected areas that may overlap.
 Overlap would duplicate the protected area and bias the SPI computation.
-To remove overlap between the different protected areas, the `geos_unary_union` function from the `geos` package was used to union overlapping polygons.
+To remove overlap between the different protected areas, the `st_union` function from the `sf` package was used to union overlapping polygons.
 The resulting layer is available in the `data` folder as `aires_union.gpkg`.

-## TODO

-- [ ] Select types of protected areas to include in the analyses